Kevin Amuneke

-Kevin Onyekachi Amuneke (born 10 May 1986) is a Nigerian footballer who currently play as a forward.

-He has previously spent most of his professional career in Europe, mainly in Portugal and Sweden.
+Kevin Onyekachi Amuneke (born 10 May 1986) is a Nigerian former professional footballer who played as a forward.
+He spent most of his professional career in Europe, mainly in Portugal and Sweden.

 Club career

 Amuneke was born in Eziobodo.
-After starting out at S.L.
-Benfica and FC Porto, representing only the youth teams in the first case and the youths and the reserves in the second, he began his professional career in Sweden with Landskrona BoIS (where he played alongside brother Kingsley) and, after two years, returned to Portugal, appearing for Vitória F.C. in the Primeira Liga.
+After starting out at Benfica and Porto, representing only the youth teams in the first case and the youths and the reserves in the second, he began his professional career in Sweden with Landskrona BoIS (where he played alongside brother Kingsley) and, after two years, returned to Portugal, appearing for Vitória de Setúbal in the Primeira Liga.

-On 21 May 2007, after cancelling out his contract unilaterally, Amuneke agreed to join PFC CSKA Sofia in Bulgaria for about €400,000.
+On 21 May 2007, after cancelling out his contract unilaterally, Amuneke agreed to join CSKA Sofia in Bulgaria for about €400,000.
 However, he returned to Sweden in December of the same year to play for IFK Norrköping in the top level – the transfer fee was this time reported as €300,000.

-After a brief stint in Romania with FC Politehnica Timișoara, Amuneke moved back to Portugal, signing with Madeira's C.D.
-Nacional in early July 2009.
-Not having been used at all during the first part of the 2010–11 season, he was released by the club, resuming his career with Östers IF in the Superettan.
+After a brief stint in Romania with Politehnica Timişoara, Amuneke moved back to Portugal, signing with Madeira's Nacional in early July 2009.
+Not having been used at all during the first part of the 2010–11 season, he was released by the club, resuming his career with Öster in the Superettan.

-Amuneke rarely settled in the following years, representing in quick succession Trelleborgs FF (Sweden), C.D.
-Tondela (Portugal), FK Sloboda Užice (Serbia) and IS Halmia (Sweden).
+Amuneke rarely settled in the following years, representing in quick succession Trelleborg (Sweden), Tondela (Portugal), Sloboda Užice (Serbia) and IS Halmia (Sweden).
 On 21 December 2016, after a stint at Ballynure Old Boys of the Ballymena & Provincial Football League, he moved to the NIFL Premiership having agreed to a short-term deal at Linfield.